veridonia/whitepaper/Whitepaper.md

 ## 3. Veridonia's Proposed Solution

 Veridonia introduces a community-driven approach to structuring visibility in its online feed.
 Instead of predicting what will maximise engagement, it delegates decisions about which posts appear in the feed to a sequence of transparent and well-defined steps that organise how participants review content.
 It does not presume that individual reviewers are free of bias; partiality and local perspective are treated as unavoidable features of human judgement.
 The design focus is therefore on how those judgements are sampled, combined, and rewarded.
 Engagement-optimised systems tend to align incentives with rapid, affective responses, reinforcing existing distortions in attention.
 Veridonia, by contrast, is intended to make influence contingent on consistent, accountable participation in procedures that, over time, favour contributions with higher informational signal relative to noise.
-Five principles underpin this design:
+The aim is to produce feeds that are representative of the community, that systematically favour higher‑signal material over noise, that are resistant to coordinated capture, fast enough for day‑to‑day use, and procedurally legible to participants.
+To approximate these properties under online‑feed constraints, Veridonia relies on five foundational pillars:

 **1. Sortition (Randomized Participant Selection)**
-Random sampling broadens representation and limits coordinated control, ensuring that no fixed group consistently decides outcomes.
+Random sampling broadens representation and limits coordinated control, ensuring that no fixed group consistently decides outcomes and that each decision reflects a changing cross‑section of the community.

 **2. Consensus (Majority-Based Decision-Making)**
-Simple majority outcomes determine whether a piece of content advances, anchoring decisions in shared community standards rather than algorithmic prediction.
+Simple majority outcomes determine whether a piece of content advances, anchoring decisions in shared community standards rather than opaque algorithmic prediction.

 **3. ELO-Based Rating System**
-A dynamic rating captures how reliably a participant’s past decisions aligned with the outcomes produced by their community, and uses that track record to assign additional responsibility.
+A dynamic rating captures how reliably a participant’s past decisions have matched community outcomes and turns that history into a notion of reputation.
+This reputation signal governs who is eligible for which responsibilities across the system—for example, participation in higher‑impact reviews, moderation roles, and looser throttling.

-**4. Multi-Stage Voting Process**
+**4. Multi-Stage Voting Process for Post Publication**
-Tiered voting introduces structure and scalability: early checks reflect broad community diversity, while later stages rely on reviewers who have repeatedly demonstrated steady judgement within that community context.
+Tiered voting structures how posts move toward publication in community feeds.
+Early checks expose posts to a broad, low‑cost sample, while later checks use smaller panels drawn from higher‑rated participants to approximate the outcome of a much larger community vote with far fewer total ballots.

 **5. Transparency and Auditability**
 Every moderation action, vote tally, and rating adjustment is publicly visible.
-This shifts trust away from assumptions about correctness and toward verifiable process.
+This shifts trust away from assumptions about correctness and toward verifiable process, and allows communities to inspect how influence is earned and exercised.

 ## 4. System Architecture